The start command starts a SurrealDB server in memory, on disk, or in a distributed setup.

 command.

-To access the SurrealDB server that you have started hosting, open a separate terminal which will act as the “client”, while the previous terminal is still running the surreal start
+To access the SurrealDB server that you have started hosting, open a new terminal which will act as the “client”, while the previous terminal is still running the surreal start

 surreal sql --endpoint http://127.0.0.1:8000 --namespace my_namespace --database my_database --auth-level root --username my_username --password my_password